Western Electric hand telephone sets: Handset mountings

 The completed handset was paired with a stand that had been in used for several years in the development stages of the handset.
 It was essentially a candlestick base with a shortened shaft of approximately one and one half inch in height, topped with a new cradle for the handset.
 It was later referred to as the type A handset mounting.

 The release of the new hand telephone set uncovered mechanical flaws, so that a new base was designed to replace the shortened candlestick.
 The result was the type B handset mounting introduced later in 1927.
 It still retained a circular footprint of the base, but improved on the esthetic appearance.
-The B-type desk set was followed by a wall-mounted hand telephone set, designated as the type C handset mounting, also referred to as a hangup telephone, with the handset hanging on one side of the unit in a switchhook that cradled only the receiver cup.
+The B-type desk set was followed by a wall-mounted hand telephone set, designated as the type C1, also referred to as a hangup telephone, with the handset hanging on one side of the unit in a switchhook fork that cradled only the receiver cup.

 In use, the B-type telephone base proved unstable during dialing, and was replaced with the type D handset mounting by 1930.
 A wider, elliptical footprint improved its stability.
 The D handset mounting was initially deployed with the same electric circuit (booster circuit) as the prior models.
 This new style of telephone also prompted a modernization in style of the subscriber sets, yielding updated, smaller, and less costly units.